Consensys/tessera/README.md

        the local node returns the '/sendraw' API call successfully with the hash of encrypted payload to Quorum node.

-    5. Quorum then propogates the transaction hash to rest of the network
+    5. Quorum then propogates the transaction hash to rest of the network using Ethereum P2P protocol.

-    6. The leader Quorum node then creates the block with this transaction which is distributed across the network through 'Raft transport layer.
+    6. The leader Quorum node then creates the block with this transaction which is distributed across the network through 'Raft transport layer'.
        All nodes will attempt to process it using '/receiveraw' API.

     7. Each local node will look for the hash and abort if not found.
 When